History of the American legal profession: Becoming a lawyer

-The most famous law training program was the Harvard Law School, founded in 1817 as part of Harvard University.
-Supreme Court Justice Joseph Story was, for decades, a highly influential senior professor.
+The most famous academic training program was the Harvard Law School, founded in 1817 as part of the University.
+Supreme Court Justice Joseph Story was for decades its highly influential senior professor.
 Story's many compilations and law books established a national curriculum for local law schools.
-Even more influential was Christopher Columbus Langdell, Harvard Law School's dean from 1870 to 1895.
+Even more influential was Christopher Columbus Langdell, Harvard Law dean from 1870 to 1895.
 Instead of the usual practice of daily lectures, Langdell introduced the case system.
 Professors called on students to explain the legal reasoning behind specific cases, teaching them to reason like judges.
 This case method spread rapidly to all law schools.
-By the 20th century, many local bar associations required graduation from an accredited law school before a candidate could take the bar examination and begin to practice law.
+By the 20th century, many local bar associations required graduation from an accredited law school before a candidate could take the bar exam and begin practice.
+Small operations could not afford the necessary libraries and faculties, so they steadily disappeared.

-Local bar associations before 1870 were akin to social groups, which took little or no responsibility for maintaining the quality of admissions or performance by the membership.
+Local bar associations before 1870 were basically social groups, which took little or no responsibility for maintaining the quality of admissions or performance by the membership.
 In 1870, leading lawyers in Manhattan organized the "Association of the Bar of the City of New York" to battle the notorious political corruption of the Tweed machine.
 The bar quickly emerged as a powerful organization and a model to others; in the 1870s, eight cities and eight statewide associations were in operation.
 By 1890, there were 20 state bar associations, 40 by 1900, and 48 by 1916.
 By 1890, the number had increased to 159 bar at the local level, and over 1,100 by 1930.
-They still performed social functions, but were increasingly called upon to organize while combatting long-standing hostility against the legal profession.
+They still performed social functions, but were increasingly called upon to organize, discipline, and professionalize lawyers, while fighting off the long-standing hostility and ridicule prevalent toward the legal profession.
 An important priority for the states and for the national American Bar Association was to maintain control over state bar examinations and over requirements for law schools, such as academic curriculum, library facilities, and availability of full-time faculty.